acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/module-overview.md

     jetpackFunction
     JetpackObject

-### Object construction ###
+### Constructors ###

-Many Jetpack modules expose their functionality through objects.
+Many Jetpack modules export constructors that create object instances for use by add-on code.

 A common pattern for such a module is to export just three functions:

 <span class="aside">
 This will need updating.